Certified Organic Seed

 Sweet anise flavor compliments stir fries and curries.

 When a sprig of Thai Basil lands on your taste buds, it's hard to sum up that flavor in one word.
 The herb is a mingling of sweet and spicy woven with anise and mint.
 But there's always something else, deeper in the flavor profile, that lends this basil its magic.
 It’s not surprising, then, that over the centuries basil has been associated with legends and deities.
 We are grateful that it is still with us today, like ancient Thai scrolls come to life, imparting its mythical flavor to our favorite stir fries and curries.

 Though they are the same species, Thai basil and Italian basil have many differences.
 Thai basil is a more concentrated, spicy flavor, with smaller leaves on sturdy purple stems and a much more compact habit.
 The plants are highly ornamental, with deep purple flower buds that open in lavender.
-Widely adapted to a range growing conditions.
-Grows well in containers too.
+Widely adapted to a range growing conditions, it grows well in containers, too.

 |250 Seeds||$3.50||Out of Stock|